 A very fine chamber music partner, Raphaël Sévère worked with Alain Altinoglu, Adam Laloum, Jean-Frédéric Neuburger, Jerome Ducros, Isabelle Moretti, Deborah and Sarah Nemtanu, Olivier Charlier, Gérard Caussé, Henri Demarquette, David Grimal, Jérôme Pernoo, Philippe Bernold, Norah Gubisch, Prazak Quartet, Ebene Quartet, Sine Nomine Quartet, Modigliani Quartet.

 His first CD “Recital of French music” recorded live at the age of 12 has been rewarded by Diapason (4 stars), Classic Info Disque (revelation), Classica Repertoire (discovery).
 His second CD “Opus 2″ has been rewarded 5 stars.
 The last one includes Brahms both clarinet Sonatas and the trio with Clarinet, with pianist Adam Laloum and cellist Victor Julien-Laferiière (Mirare).
 This recording received a Diapason d’or of the Year and ffff in the Magazine Télérama.

-Raphaël’s last recording includes Brahms and Hindemith clarinet Quintets, with the Prazak Quartet (Mirare).
+In 2017, Raphaël released an album that includes Brahms and Hindemith clarinet Quintets, with the Prazak Quartet (Mirare).